 Students may elect to study in one of six areas and are selected on the basis of their reasons for wanting to do research, academic credentials, and teacher recommendations.
 Depending on faculty participation, which varies from year to year, students may be accepted to do research in a second or third choice of preference.
-Students must complete the online application form as well as provide a brief essay stating the reason(s) why you wish to participate in the program, college transcript(s), and one letter of recommendation from a science faculty member who is familiar with your academic of research work.
+Students must complete the online application form, then go to interfolio (link will be added on December 1st, 2014) to sign a confirmation page that the application has been completed, as well as provide a brief essay stating the reason(s) why you wish to participate in the program, college transcript(s), and one letter of recommendation from a science faculty member who is familiar with your academic of research work.
 Applicants are expected to have completed one year of biology prior to the summer program and must be classified as undergraduate students (NSF requirement).
-Applications are due before 5:00PM (PST) on Friday, February 14, 2014, and notification of acceptance will be made on or before Friday, April 4, 2014.
+Applications are due before 5:00PM (PST) on Monday, February 16, 2015, and notification of acceptance will be made on or before Friday, April 3, 2015.

 Students who are accepted into the SURB program will receive a generous stipend, support for the purchase of food, free on-campus housing for the period of May 10 - July 25, and assistance for travel costs to/from the program.

 All students must be free from other responsibilities by May 10, 2015, so they can participate in the required research orientation workshop.
 The workshop is offered as a one-unit (CR/NC) upper-division course, and the workshop (including course credit) is offered free of charge for students in the research program.
 Please contact Dr. Jay Brewster, Natural Science Division, Pepperdine University, 24255 Pacific Coast Highway, Malibu CA 90263-4321 (firstname.lastname@example.org) for more information.